revaldyazura/bintang-jaya-web/README.md

 # Bintang Jaya Website

 Welcome to the Bintang Jaya Website repository.\
-This project purpose is for my thesis project\
+This website is specified for bintang jaya factory.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started